EdutieProject/edutie-backend/docs/edutie/flows/management/lesson/ModifyLesson.md

 # Modify lesson flow

 This flow modifies a lesson.
-This may be performed by any educator which is a course author.
+This may be performed by any educator which is a lesson author.

 ## Sequence diagram